 You're the child.

-Sean, I think one of the things that's important though is there needs girls need to understand because a lot of times when you accepted that $300 like that girl did, now she felt like she was accepting it.
+John, I think one of the things that's important, though, is girls need to understand because a lot of times when you accepted that $300 like that girl did, now she felt like she was accepting it.

 You know what I mean?

-Like there's there's something to that part of it that uh prevents people like myself, because when I did get in the Hollywood world and I was getting my rent paid and all of these things.
+Like there's something to that part of it that prevents people like myself because when I did get in the Hollywood world and I was getting my rent paid and all of these things.

 And so now you feel like you're also, you know, a co-conspirator in it, so to speak.